Why thinking innovatively means paying attention to design

 Tim unpacks the problem.
 “Managers,” he says, “spend almost all of their time focusing on efficiency.
 In most of the organizations I work with, the probably of getting someone at almost any level to dedicate more than 10% of their time to a creative project in a given week is almost zero.
 And yet at IDEO, as people who spend all our time innovating, we know that you need to devote 90% of your time to a new project if it’s going to have any chance of succeeding.”

-He continues: “People have very little time, but they also have very little confidence in their ability to innovation.
+He continues: “People have very little time, but they also have very little confidence in their ability to innovate.
 My colleague, David Kelly, talks about the notion of “creative confidence,” which is the combination of the ability to have ideas and the courage to act on them.
 But we do very little in most organizations to develop this confidence.”

 This, Tim argues, is where leadership comes in.
 Leaders can inject design thinking into training programs, and, just as critically, can carve out time for their teams to innovate.
 “As a leader,” Tim says,” you have to get involved, not because you have the best ideas, but because you need to support and enable the people who are innovating.
 You need to show you are committed to it.”
 When asked to name a CEO who does this, Tim points to Apple Chair and CEO, Tim Cook.
 “He’s delivered more value for shareholders than any executive in history,” Tim notes, “and he did that not by cutting costs or making big deals, but by delivering innovative products and services.”